gohugoio/hugoDocs/content/en/functions/js/Batch.md

 1. Undefined execution order of imports, see [this comment](https://github.com/evanw/esbuild/issues/399#issuecomment-1458680887)
 1. Only one execution order of imports, see [this comment](https://github.com/evanw/esbuild/issues/399#issuecomment-735355932)

 Many would say that both of the above are [code smells][].
 The first one has a simple workaround in Hugo.
-Define the import order in its own script and make sure it gets passed early to [`esbuild`][], e.g. by putting it in a script group with a name that comes early in the alphabet.
+Define the import order in its own script and make sure it gets passed early to `esbuild`, e.g., by putting it in a script group with a name that comes early in the alphabet.

 ```js
 import './lib2.js';